 Proof could be Copies they provide or a Summary List Your treasurer may be the person who is most familiar with both your financial institution records and with using bivio so they may need to help you find and gather this information.

 Sometimes one of the learning experiences about doing an audit is learning the types of information and the way you can get it from your brokerage website.
-(Freeze screen before accessing account) Here's an example of some things you'll find there.
+Here are examples of some things you'll find there.